Description

 Helianthus giganteus

 Perennial.
 Also known as tall sunflower.
 1.4 to 3 meters high.
 Needs staking.
 Intense flowering in August and September.
 Blooms in the first year.
 Yellow flowers attractive to bees, bumblebees, hoverflies, birds and butterflies.
-Native to North America.
-Hardiness zone 4.
-(Possibly up to zone 3).
+Native to the northern United States and southern Canada.
+Hardiness zone 3

 Full sun to part shade.
 Prefers moist soil, but tolerates dry, sandy soil very well.
 Direct sowing in June-July or sow indoors 4-8 weeks before transplanting.
 1 cm deep, 30 cm between plants.
 Low germination.
 (10-20 days at 18-21ºC).
-We have never succeeded in achieving germination rates of over 50% with this species of helianthus.
-Stratification is often recommended, but makes little difference.
+10 to 30 days stratification required.
 Seeds that require cold treatment.

 Ecological seeds produced at Catherine’s Ornamental Garden.